Nationalist People's Coalition: 1992 presidential election

-Estrada years: 1998–2001
+Estrada administration

-1998 elections: Erap's Victory and the rise of Bright Boys

-The NPC was a member of the Laban ng Makabayang Masang Pilipino (LAMMP) together with Angara's LDP, Estrada's PMP, and Pimentel's PDP–Laban.
-LAMMP served as the political vehicle of vice president Joseph Estrada in the 1998 presidential elections.
-Also, in the House elections, some youngesters who will be serve in the future as either senators or cabinet members are elected such as Chiz Escudero (became Senator), and Gilbert Teodoro (founder's nephew, and future Defense Secretary), and Ace Durano of Cebu which Estrada dubbed as the Bright Boys.
+The NPC coalesced with Angara's LDP, Estrada's PMP, and the PDP–Laban of former senator Nene Pimentel, to form Laban ng Makabayang Masang Pilipino for the 1998 national elections.
+LAMMP served as the political vehicle of Vice President Estrada in that year's presidential election.
+In the House elections, some youngster politicians who were elected into Congress under LAMMP were dubbed as the Bright Boys, including NPC-affiliated neophyte congressmen Francis Escudero, Gilbert Teodoro and Ace Durano.

-2000: Estrada Impeachment

-After Speaker Manny Villar (LAMMP) successfully pushed impeachment on the house plenary, the pro-Estrada group kicked Villar out of speakership and they tapped Arnulfo Fuentebella as replacement.
-Fuentebella's speakership tenure is the only instance a current NPC member held the said position.
-It left the LAMMP after Estrada was removed from power in January 2001.
+Following the juetenggate scandal in October 2000, House Speaker Manny Villar of LAMMP successfully presided over the impeachment of President Estrada in the House plenary.
+The pro-Estrada group ousted Villar from office and tapped Arnulfo Fuentebella as his replacement, making this the only time when a current NPC member held the House speakership.
+The NPC left the rapidly disintegrating LAMMP after Estrada was removed from power in January 2001.

-Arroyo years: 2001–2010
+Arroyo administration

-2001

-When Gloria Macapagal Arroyo assumed the presidency in January 2001, her People Power Coalition (led by the Lakas) became the dominant group in Congress.
-The 75-member Lakas party led the "Sunshine Coalition," which included the 61-member NPC, members of the Liberal Party, and several other minor parties.
-The Laban ng Demokratikong Pilipino (LDP) party led the 20-member opposition bloc.
-In the Senate race, being not having candidate, NPC junked 5 opposition candidates from Pwersa ng Masa namely Defense Secretary Orlando Mercado, former DSWD Usec Jamby Madrigal, Muslim leader Ombra Tamano, former Sen. Santanina Rasul and former Information Undersecretary Reuben Canoy.
+When Gloria Macapagal Arroyo assumed the presidency in January 2001, her Lakas–CMD-led People Power Coalition became the dominant group in Congress.
+The 75-member ruling party led the "Sunshine Coalition," which included the 61-member NPC, members of the Liberal Party, and several other minor parties, while the LDP led the 20-member opposition bloc.
+Having no candidate for the 2001 Senate election, the NPC junked five opposition candidates from Puwersa ng Masa, namely Defense Secretary Orly Mercado, former Social Welfare and Development undersecretary Jamby Madrigal, Muslim Mindanao leader Ombra Tamano, former senator Santanina Rasul, and former Information undersecretary Reuben Canoy.

-2003

-In 2003, NPC stalwarts led by Escudero, and Teodoro filed an impeachment complaint against Chief Justice Hilario Davide for allegedly misusing judiciary funds for acquiring luxury cars and homes, but even though the said impeachment complaint successfully gained votes of signatures enough for its succession, Supreme Court ruled it unconstitutional, and the House killed the impeachment.
-With the failure of impeachment in the House, rumors speculated that the coalition will go to abolishment, as pro-impeachment congressmen, mainly from the NPC disappointed in the failure of impeachment.
-The rumors spread, also saying that there is a faction that are lacking of satisfaction on de Venecia and will challenge his speakership.
-NPC later prompted to quit in the coalition for the 2004 elections, and later rumored to join the opposition.
+In 2003, NPC stalwarts led by Escudero and Teodoro filed an impeachment complaint against Chief Justice Hilario Davide Jr. for allegedly misusing judiciary funds for acquiring luxury cars and homes.
+However, the complaint, despite successfully gaining enough signatures to proceed, was ruled unconstitutional by the Supreme Court.
+Rumors speculated that the coalition would be abolished, as pro-impeachment congressmen, mainly from the NPC, were disappointed with the failure of Davide's impeachment, as well as that there emerged a faction lacking satisfaction over the leadership of House Speaker Jose de Venecia Jr. Some party members prompted the NPC to quit the ruling coalition ahead of the 2004 national elections and join the opposition, to no avail.